St. George by the Grange Anglican Church

-St. George's Grange Park, formerly known as St. George the Martyr, is an Anglican Church of Canada church in the Grange Park neighbourhood of Toronto, Ontario.
+St. George's Grange Park, formerly known as the Church of Saint George the Martyr, is an Anglican Church of Canada church in the Grange Park neighbourhood of Toronto, Ontario.
 The church re-opened for public worship in September 2024 after a period of "sabbath rest".

 The present church building is located in the original parish hall which was constructed in 1857.
 It became the place of worship after the church, built in 1845, was destroyed by fire in 1955.
 The bell tower is all that remains of the original church building.
 The courtyard garden serves as a memorial to where the original church once stood.